michelenzoetoundi/michelenzoetoundi/README.md

 I hold a Bachelor's Degree in Telecoms Engineering with a major in Computer Science and Networks.

-I am now focusing on **Data Science & Artificial Intelligence**, consolidating my foundations in Python, R, SQL, maths, machine learning and deep learning, with a passion for turning data into actionable insights.
+**Focusing on Data Science & AI, building skills in Python, R, SQL, mathematics, ML & deep learning to turn data into actionable insights.

----
+**---

 ## 🎯 Goals